Sonoma Developmental Center: 2000 citations

 In 2000, state health inspectors accused Sonoma of numerous violations that resulted in deaths.
 The state Department of Health Services has issued at least 15 citations, carrying penalties totaling $142,800.This includes an incident where a female staff member sexually fondled a male patient, and two instances in which staffers hit residents.

 Because of the state citations, as well as extensive inspection reports, the federal Health Care Financing Agency refused to recertify the center and moved to cut the flow of $3 million in monthly Medicaid dollars.
-These violations came less than three years after federal inspectors documented deaths and unsanitary conditions in California’s homes in 1997.
+These violations came less than three years after federal inspectors documented deaths and unsanitary conditions in California's homes in 1997.

 One man died of an overdose of anti-depressants in 1999.
 The coroners could not tell whether the death was a homicide, suicide or accident.
 The hospital was cited for failure to prevent harm.
 Another incident was the 1999 death of a woman from toxic levels of opiates.

-In March of 2001, five employees were suspended during an investigation into abuse.
+In March 2001, five employees were suspended during an investigation into abuse.
 One of these abuses were "beat down parties" where employees would choose a resident and assault them.
 Other cases included staff members humiliating and slapping residents.